aabarcam/opengl-3d-slide-game/README.md

 Second project for the Modeling and Computer Graphics for Engineers course at the University de Chile, autumn semester, 2021.

 Consists of of a 3D game made with Python and OpenGL, where an ice cube moves down along a water slide.
 It showcases use of transformations, textures, polygon meshes and curves, among other 3D functionalities available with OpenGL.
 All elements inside the 'gráfica' folder were provided by the course teacher Daniel Calderón.

+### Important
+water_slide.py utilizes openmesh to work, it must be installed beforehand for the program to work.

 ### Execution methods:
 - python displacement_view.py